 Not only did Natalie find a great academic home, she also met her future husband.
 She plans to marry her LC sweetheart, Jaren Brown ’11, on Sept.
 21. The wedding was originally scheduled for June, but Natalie didn’t have time to plan the wedding this semester so she had to push it back a bit.

 Natalie said the LC community and nursing staff couldn’t have been more supportive during her ordeal.
 “With all this happening, I’m glad I didn’t feel like a number,” Natalie said.
 “President Garren even sent me flowers.
-Lynchburg College has been so wonderful.
+University of Lynchburg has been so wonderful.
 I’m so grateful.”